Permanentfrost/HomeLab/README.md

 - Asterisk `*` means "every possible value" Example `month = *` means the command will run every month

+- In principle you can save these scripts everywhere.
+However, there are cron-designated folders located on the system with naming scheme such as `cron.daily` and `cron.weekly`.
+Save your scripts there as best practice!
+Make sure the folder and script are executable and that running the folder or script is actually in the cron job.

 ```
 first number = minutes.
 The second number = hours (24 hour format).